- Chart

 Opportunities

-- Partnerships with educational institutions and craft communities.
+- Partnerships with influencers and crafting communities.

 Threats

-- Economic recessions impacting discretionary spending.
+- Economic downturns impacting discretionary spending.

 Competitors and Market Share